mohhasbias/dicoding-backend/README.md

 # Running the Application

-run the application using `npm start`
+Run the application using `npm start`

 # Testing

-- test the app using command line version of postman using `npm test:postman` or use Postman App
+- Test the app using command line version of postman using `npm test:postman` or use Postman App
-- testing and coverage using jest via `npm test`
+- Testing and coverage using jest via `npm test`
-- unit testing using jest via `npm run test:unit`
+- Unit testing using jest via `npm run test:unit`
-- integration testing using jest via `npm run test:integration`
+- Integration testing using jest via `npm run test:integration`

 # Clean Architecture Elements